-Two Bengaluru College Students Pedal 3,200 Kms To Pay Homage To Martyrs At Kargil War Memorial
+Two Bengaluru college students pedal 3,200 kms to pay homage to martyrs at Kargil war memorial

 Krishnan A, a BBA student of Ramaiah College, and Peddi Sai Kaushik, studying BCom at St Joseph’s University, are NCC cadets and aim to clear the Combined Defence Services examination to join the armed forces.

 “We started the expedition in May and reached the Kargil War Memorial on July 24, two days before Vijay Diwas.
 It took us over two months.
-The journey was really difficult but the moment we were here, it felt magical,” Krishnan said.
+The journey was really difficult but the moment we were here, it felt magical,” Krishnan told PTI.

 They took the Kanyakumari-Srinagar highway (NH-44) hoping to finish the journey before monsoon.